PEP 798 – Unpacking in Comprehensions

 fairly-advanced feature of generators, this appendix attempts to summarize some

-of the key differences between generators that use yield from
+of the key differences between generators that use yield from and those

 that use explicit loops.